-- 8.1 Reproductive organ prostheses. - 8.2 Care, treatment, or operations received outside of the health centers in connection with sexual dysfunction. - 8.3 Care, treatment, or operations received outside of the health centers in connection with infertility. - 8.4 Care, treatment, services, or operations in relation to in vitro fertilization. - 8.5 Abortions, except in cases of rape or incest or when the life of the mother would be seriously endangered if the fetus were carried to term. - 8.6 Family planning, including contraception, birth control devices, surgery, and/or drugs. - 8.7 Planned home delivery for childbirth and all associated costs. - 8.8 Services related to the evaluation and treatment of the cause(s) of multiple miscarriages. - 8.9 All services and expenses related to a surrogate pregnancy including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care for the surrogate mother and prenatal/postnatal care for the newborn child are excluded.
-All services and expenses for complications related to a surrogate pregnancy are also excluded.

-All services and expenses related to a pregnancy resulting in an adoption including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care for the surrogate mother and prenatal/postnatal care for the newborn child are excluded.
-All services and expenses for complications related to a pregnancy resulting in adoption are also excluded.

-8.10 Genetic testing is not covered if it is related to fertility
+- 8.1 Reproductive organ prostheses. - 8.2 Care, treatment, or operations received outside of the health centers in connection with sexual dysfunction. - 8.3 Care, treatment, or operations received outside of the health centers in connection with infertility (except for intrauterine insemination that satisfies the criteria in DMBA's current medical policy). - 8.4 Care, treatment, services, or operations in relation to in vitro fertilization. - 8.5 Abortions, except in cases of rape or incest or when the life of the mother would be seriously endangered if the fetus were carried to term. - 8.6 Family planning, including contraception, birth control devices, surgery, and/or drugs. - 8.7 Planned home delivery for childbirth and all associated costs. - 8.8 Services related to the evaluation and treatment of the cause(s) of multiple miscarriages. - 8.9 All services and expenses related to a surrogate pregnancy including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care for the surrogate mother and prenatal/postnatal care for the newborn child are excluded.
+All services and expenses for complications related to a surrogate pregnancy are also excluded. - All services and expenses related to a pregnancy resulting in an adoption including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care for the surrogate mother and prenatal/postnatal care for the newborn child are excluded.
+All services and expenses for complications related to a pregnancy resulting in adoption are also excluded. - 8.10 Genetic testing is not covered if it is related to fertility